Probed/RPG/common/optionsConfig.md

 The use of `RPG.Generator.Name` for random strings is only a stop-gap solution and needs to be further refined.

 <a name="merge"></a>

 ## Merging Constraint Options

 Primarily used with `RPG.Tiles` so i'll use that as the example.

-Example RPG.Tiles object.
 We will be recursively merging together the `options` from the object such that child options override parent options.

+**Example** `RPG.Tiles` object.

     terrain : {
         options : {